-Operating Activities.
-Cash provided by operating activities increased during fiscal 1996 to \$12.3 million from \$7.6 million in the prior year.
-The cash flows from operations in fiscal 1996 consisted primarily of a net loss and noncash charges of \$9.3 million, principally depreciation and amortization, plus an extraordinary loss on the early extinguishment of debt in the amount of \$4.4 million.
+Cash provided by operating activities for fiscal 1997, was \$15.4 million compared to \$12.3 million fiscal 1996.
+The cash flows from operations for fiscal 1997 consisted primarily of net income of \$5.2 million and noncash charges of \$11.1 million, principally depreciation and amortization.

-Investing Activities.
-Cash used in investing activities during fiscal 1996 included capital expenditures for eight acquisitions amounting to \$16.7 million.
-An additional \$7.2 million was spent for maintenance needed to sustain operations at current levels, new customer tanks to support growth of operations, and other miscellaneous items.
+Cash used in investing activities during fiscal 1997 included capital expenditures for acquisitions amounting to \$14.5 million, net of cash received plus \$7.2 million spent for maintenance needed to sustain operations at current levels, new customer tanks to support growth of operations and other miscellaneous capitalized items.
+These amounts were partially offset by the proceeds from asset sales of \$1.6 million.